 The contrast dye used in the procedure can cause an allergic reaction or kidney problems.
 This risk is higher if your kidneys have already been damaged by disease or infection.
 Newer dyes pose much less risk to the kidneys.

 As with any X-ray, there is some exposure to radiation.
 The radiation levels used in an X-ray test are considered safe for adults, but not for a developing fetus.
-So, tell your doctor if you are pregnant or believe you could be pregnant.
+So, tell your doctor if you’re pregnant or believe you could be pregnant.

-Because the test is noninvasive, preparation for a CT scan doesn’t require much effort on the patient’s part.
+Because the test is noninvasive, preparation for a CT scan doesn’t require much effort on your part.

-You’ll want to wear loose, comfortable clothing because you will be required to lie down on a table.
+You’ll want to wear loose, comfortable clothing because you’ll be required to lie down on a table.
 You’ll also be instructed to remove any jewelry and other metallic items from your body.
-(UCSF)

 A CT scan is performed in a hospital’s radiology department or a clinic that specializes in diagnostic procedures.
 Once you have removed your jewelry and are in a hospital gown, a CT technician will have you lie down on a bench.

-If you’re using contrast dye, you will receive an IV.
+If you’re using contrast dye, you’ll have an intravenous line placed.
 This involves inserting a needle into your arm so the contrast dye can be injected into your veins.
-Pain is minimal—no greater than when your blood is drawn.
+Pain is minimal — no greater than when your blood is drawn.

-The technician may ask you to lie in a specific position during the test.
-He or she may use pillows or straps to ensure that you stay in the correct position long enough to get a quality image.
+Your technician may ask you to lie in a specific position during the test.
+They may use pillows or straps to ensure that you stay in the correct position long enough to get a quality image.
 You may also need to hold your breath during brief individual scans to prevent blurring of the images.